Chapter 5:

 Did we give them a makeshift burial?
 Send them to a church?
 Sell their organs and belongings to a graverobber?

-Nah, we just handed it over to the guild.
+Nah, we just handed them over to the guild.

-From the freckled receptionist with either a speech impediment or serious social anxiety issues, I learn they actually offer basic funeral services for low
+From the freckled receptionist with either a speech impediment or serious social anxiety issues, I learned that they actually offer basic funeral services for low prices.

 Adventurers throw their lives away all the time for the promise of wealth and fame.